A portfolio tracker is a crucial part of your trading tech. And your trading tech should be a big part of your preparation.

 See what StocksToTrade has to offer with a 14-day trial for just $7.

 Sharesight heads up the new breed of portfolio trackers.

 It makes a product that stands on its own, not as an add-on to a resource you already check for stocks.
-And it doesn’t benefit from existing traffic like Yahoo Finance does.
-Its tracker is stronger for it.
+It doesn’t benefit from existing traffic like Yahoo Finance does, and its tracker is stronger for it.

 It has some neat features like native crypto tracking and customizable tax reporting.
 Not all levels are free, but the trial will give you a taste of the Sharesight experience.

 3. Morningstar Portfolio Manager

 Morningstar offers one of the widest arrays of features in the free trial class.
 If you want to spend a monthly fee, there are some good extra features.
 But it’s lost ground on the competition since it was introduced.

 Its Portfolio X-Ray tool was revolutionary when it came out.
 And it’s a powerful tool to evaluate the distribution of your holdings.